 Kelsey Desir is a second year English PhD student at Duke University who studies late 20th century-contemporary African American and African Diasporic literature and expressive culture.
 This project allows her to turn to the past, particularly the Transatlantic slave trade, to contextualize contemporary Black women’s lived experiences and struggles.
 She also has a great interest in producing public facing work that fosters intellectual conversations outside of the ivory towers of academia.

 Jane Harwell is a PhD student in English at Duke University.
 She studies eighteenth-century British literature, material culture, and natural philosophy.
 This project combines her interest in digital humanities and public facing writing with her research.

-Tye Landels is a PhD student in English at Duke University and a specialist in European Romanticism.
+Tye Landels is a PhD student in English at Duke University and a specialist in British Romanticism.
 This project gives him an opportunity to better understand one of the major, albeit under-researched, historical events and ethical issues of the Romantic period.

 Anya Lewis-Meeks is a English PhD student at Duke University.
 Her research seeks to investigate how folkloric figures have been used as tools of cultural transmission and resistance in the Caribbean.
 In addition to her research, Anya is a writer and editor, and this project gives her an opportunity to bridge the gap between humanities scholarship and public writing.